Cray-HPE/docs-csm/operations/encryption/Overview.md

     }
     ```

-From this example we can see that the goal is an `aescbc` cipher.
+    The goal is an `aescbc` cipher.
+The `goal` string corresponds to the name in the

-The `goal` string corresponds to the name in the `/etc/cray/kubernetes/encryption/current.yaml` file on all control plane nodes after the `encryption.sh` script is ran.
+    `/etc/cray/kubernetes/encryption/current.yaml` file on all control plane nodes after the `encryption.sh` script has
-We will only see a goal that all control plane nodes agree on.
+    been run.
+Only a goal that all control plane nodes agree on will be reported.

-* (`ncn-mw#`) Command output after secrets are rewritten:
+* Example command output after secrets are rewritten.

-    ```bash
-    kubectl get secret cray-k8s-encryption -o json -n kube-system | jq ".metadata.annotations | {changed, current, goal}"
-    ```

-    Example output:

-    ```text
+    ```json
     {
       "changed": "1970-01-01 12:00:00+0000",
       "current": "aescbc-46d5bd8c2001d07ded05687fe51b517033dc609e69fe4dddaa6e05656cf6e907",